What do YOU want to do?

 Under these conditions, what do you want to DO?

-Just say first thing that comes to your mind – Sit on the porch and stair into open space?
+Just say first thing that comes to your mind – Sit on the porch and stare into an open space?

 This ***DO*** is about something other than move, eat and rest.

 This DO implies activity that you would engage after you done moving, eating and resting.

 This DO is an activity with a goal in it.

 Here are some examples:

 – discover (new truths),

 – set a record (faster, stronger, further etc.),

 – change (block, prevent, stop, allow).